-What we can do is support the development of independence though an ordered play-area and through organised age-appropriate tools and toys.
+What we can do is support the child’s innate drive for independence though an ordered play-area and through organised age-appropriate tools and toys.

-If the child is (for example) driven to do some cutting and knows where to find the scissors and the cutting paper, and they have a place to work, they are freed from dependence on the adult and can do this even when adults are busy with other tasks.
+If the child is (for example) driven to do some drawing and knows where to find the crayons (which they’ve been taught how to use) and the paper, and they have a place to work, they are freed from dependence on the adult and can do this even when adults are busy with other tasks.